course-details-portlet

 Course content

-IØ8908 - Research-based Innovation for NS is a course that aims to develop students’ understanding of research-based innovation in the university context, to stimulate action-orientation around research and to give students the tools to work with research-based innovations.
+IØ8908 - Introduction to Research Based Innovation is a course that aims to develop students’ understanding of research based innovation in the university context, to stimulate action-orientation around research and to give students the tools to work with research based innovations.

 A PhD student is expected to expand the research frontier by developing new knowledge.
-As an expert in their chosen field, a PhD is expected to explain the theoretical and practical implications of their research.
 In addition, it is increasingly important that the new knowledge developed is evaluated for the contribution it can make towards developing society for the better.
-New knowledge reaches society through different means of dissemination, for example through publications, popular science presentations, lectures, and conferences.
-One of the important and more effective means of disseminating new knowledge is through innovations, where this new knowledge is put into use.
+One of the more effective means for this is through innovations, where this new knowledge is put into use.

 Learning outcome